 Tranquility.
 Harmony.
 Peace.
 Those who visit the gardens of the Southern Highlands Reserve describe a sense of peace and tranquility that are rarely found in the rest of the world.
 Here, the patient pace of nature slows our feet, the wind gently whispers in the trees, and memories of the mountains are heard in the ripples in the pond, like echoes from a distant time long forgotten.
 We develop a relationship with nature in these moments, pausing to feel the duality of permanence and of change.
 Many experience a reverence and sense of awe as we behold the magnificence of the land.

-Observing their own experience here among the treetops, the Balentines created the Reserve to first and foremost to protect the land from future residential and commercial development, signing the land into the Carolina Land Trust and preserving it in perpetuity.
+Observing their own experience here among the treetops, the Balentines created the Reserve to first and foremost to protect the land from future residential and commercial development, signing the land into the North American Land Trust and preserving it in perpetuity.
 Upon recognizing the land would provide a unique educational opportunity, the gardens were established to serve as an arboretum of native plants, showcasing the rare ecology of high elevation Southern Appalachian forests.
 Finally, and most importantly, the answer to “how” the gardens would be developed: to uphold and be in accordance with the spirit of the land.
 Each garden room is designed to bring us back to our connection to nature.
 Visit our Gardens and return to a sense of peace as you watch the forest grow.